mrdkprj/altmediaplayer/README.md

 At present, it only supports Windows.

 ## Usage
 To play, just drag & drop or double click files.
 To load next/previous file, right click the next/previous button.

+## Features
+Video and audio play (Supported formats are limited due to the use of HTML5 Video).
+Converting video and autio (Available options are limited).
+Fullscreen, Picture in Picture mode.
+Save and load playlist file.
+Saving video image.

 ## Privacy policy
 - This app and developer do not collect any personal information or privacy-related information about user.